 Everyone occasionally feels a need for inner rejuvenation.
 Whether you want simply to reclaim your inner peace in the midst of a hectic life, or do some soul searching over your life directions, or go deeper into your spiritual life, going on retreat can be a perfect solution.

 A true retreat is much more than a vacation — it can be a time of conscious, spiritual opening, of making an enjoyable effort to rise to an entirely new state of awareness.
-Here are a few tips for a retreat experience that’s both relaxing and spiritually rewarding.
+Here are a few tips for a personal spiritual retreat experience that’s both relaxing and spiritually rewarding.